fxhash/fxhash-website/src/doc/artist/project-settings.md

 ### Limitations

-**As of today, and due to an issue with some optimization in our contracts, Access Lists are limited to 500 addresses per list**.
-We are working on solving this issue.
+::infobox[**As of today, and due to an issue with some optimization in our contracts, Access Lists are limited to 500 addresses per list**.
+We are working on solving this issue.]{type=warning}

 ## Use cases